.

 TRUE LIBERTY IS ONLY OBTAINED BY OBEDIENCE TO GOD'S LAW THROUGH THE FAITH OF JESUS CHRIST

-a slave to sin and the world?
-Well, let us apply this to a real world scenario.
+Let us apply this false theory of freedom in Christ to continue living in sin and worldliness to a real world scenario.
 Which of the following two people truly have liberty and is free?

 Person 1 is a law abiding citizen and enjoys the freedom to go about their business each day.